-OK, fever is now clear.
-So what else is out there?
-I get asked all the time about frequency of bathing a newborn.
-For the most part, they only have to be bathed every few days.
-However, if it’s part of a working nighttime routine, then go for it!
-No right or wrong here—whatever you want to do.
-Another is bouncing or standing a baby on their legs that will lead to “bow-leggedness.”
+Our next topic relates to the frequency of bathing a newborn.
+For the most part, they only have to be cleaned every few days.
+However, if it’s part of a working nighttime routine, go for it!
+Another myth says that bouncing or standing a baby on their legs will lead to “bow-leggedness.”
 This is false, so bounce away!
 And what about picking up your baby every time they cry?
-“You will spoil them!”
+“You will spoil them!” they say.
 Again, this is false.
 Babies less than four months of age have limited self-soothing techniques.
 So, pick them up.
-It’s OK!
-Finally, if your child will have more than five minutes of direct sun exposure, then put sun screen on them.
-It’s better to have a rash from sunscreen than to have a sun burned baby.
+It’s okay!

-Last, but not least is feeding.
-First of all, we never recommend water for any babies less than six months of age.
-It can really mess up the electrolytes in an infant’s blood stream and can lead to seizures.
-Next, if your baby is on formula, it is NOT OK to start trying all the different types because your child was crying, or gassy, or spitting up.
+Finally, let’s discuss feeding.
+First, we never recommend water for babies under six months of age.
+It can mess up the electrolytes in an infant’s bloodstream and lead to seizures.
+Next, if your baby is on formula, it is NOT okay to start trying all the different types because your child is crying, gassy or spitting up.
 Most of these issues can be resolved with other methods.
-But each time you change a formula, it can take a week to get used to it!
-So each frequent change will never work.
-Some babies need different formula types, but these changes should be made by consulting your doctor.
-Finally, giving rice cereal will not help a baby sleep through the night, and when you give it, never put rice cereal in a bottle.
+Each time you change a formula, it can take a week to get used to it.
+While some babies will need a different formula, the changes should be made by consulting your doctor.
+And giving rice cereal will not help a baby sleep through the night.
+It is especially important never to put rice cereal in a bottle.

 So what do you do when someone gives you advice?
-Smile, be polite and say thank you, and then call your doctor.
-Most times, it’s a simple yes or no and that can make all the difference!
+Be polite, say thank you, and then call your doctor.
+Most times, it’s a simple yes or no, and that can make all the difference!